greenfork/nimraylib_now/README.md

 ## How to use

 Here is a long example to showcase most features.
-For more simple and narrow examples see `examples/` folder.
+For more simple and narrow examples see [examples] folder.

+[examples]: examples

 ```nim
 import math